7 Medical Reasons You Shouldn’t Ignore Heartburn

 Heartburn can mimic a heart attack

 The symptoms of heartburn can be similar to those of a heart attack or angina—a crushing type of chest pain that is caused by decreased blood flow to the heart.
 There are some rules of thumb for differentiating between heartburn and a heart attack.
 For instance, heartburn typically gets worse when lying down and can leave a sour taste in your mouth.
 However, there are exceptions.
 “Even experienced physicians can’t always tell the difference from the symptoms,” says Albert Wu, MD, director of the Center for Health Services and Outcomes Research at Johns Hopkins School of Public Health in Baltimore, MD.
 “That’s why if you have persistent chest pain and aren’t sure what it’s from, you should call 911 or go to the emergency room.”
-Here are the lifesaving ways to tell the difference between a heart attack and heartburn.
+(Here are other reasons you may be experiencing chest pain.)

 Your heartburn could actually be gallstones